-In New York City, the explanatory power of Cure Violence on attitudes was stronger for serious disputes, but the presence of Cure Violence programs appeared to have an even stronger association with petty disputes.
-Regression results suggested that the willingness of respondents to use violence in resolving petty disputes would not likely have declined as much over time (as it did for serious disputes); the relative size of the change appeared to be due to the presence of Cure Violence (Table 6).
-This indicates that Cure Violence programs may be capable of reducing the incidence of petty disputes before they escalate to more serious disputes, which would lead to a lower overall incidence of gun violence in communities.
+In New York City, the explanatory power of Cure Violence on attitudes was strong.
+Regression results suggested the willingness of respondents to use violence in resolving disputes would not likely have declined as much over time without Cure Violence.
+The relative size of the change appeared to be due to the presence of the program (Table 6).
+Moreover, Cure Violence programs may be especially capable of reducing the incidence of petty disputes before they escalate to more serious disputes, which would lead to a lower overall incidence of gun violence in communities.

 When displayed graphically, the results show the treatment effect of Cure Violence on social norms.
 In both petty conflicts (Figure 1) and serious conflicts (Figure 2), the young male respondents in Cure Violence neighborhoods demonstrated steeper declines in their support for violence.
 By 2016, the attitudes and norms of respondents in Cure Violence areas had fallen below the levels reported by respondents in comparison areas without Cure Violence.

 Smaller declines in both indicators were observed in the comparison sites, but none were significantly different from zero.
-This suggests that the presence of Cure Violence in intervention areas was associated with significant declines in gun violence that may not have occurred otherwise.
+The presence of Cure Violence in the intervention areas was associated with significant declines in gun violence that may not have occurred otherwise.
 The analysis suggests a meaningful treatment effect from the introduction of the Cure Violence programs.

 Of course, other factors could have contributed to these changes, including the efforts of law enforcement and various social service programs.
 The analyses in this study do not include data about all possible interventions.
 After controlling for an array of important variables, however, the presence of Cure Violence appears to be a significant influence on levels of community violence.